-Generators who are active in the Balancing Mechanism will have to price in BSUoS risks into their costs.
+- Generators who are active in the Balancing Mechanism will have to price in BSUoS risks into their costs.
 The recent increase in BSUoS volatility has increased the risk premia that generators add to their offer prices in the forward market and the Balancing Mechanism.
 Therefore CMP395 could have a material impact on offer prices by removing uncertainty in expected BSUoS costs above a certain £/MWh threshold.
 This should reduce offer prices and provide benefits to all (reduced risk to Generators offering services and reduced BSUoS costs for generators, suppliers and consumers).
-However, there is no available analysis to support what reduction there could be and given the commercial nature of this, industry were asked to consider submitting any specific analysis on this directly to Ofgem.
-A Workgroup Member argued illustratively that a $\pounds1/MWh$ reduction in BSUoS risk premium added by Generators could be equivalent to \sim £4.3 million benefit to consumers across 1GWh of Winter 2022 hedging7.
+However, - o there is no available analysis to support what reduction there could be and given the commercial nature of this, industry were asked to consider submitting any specific analysis on this directly to Ofgem.
+A Workgroup Member argued illustratively that a £1/MWh reduction in BSUoS risk premia added by Generators could be equivalent to ~£4.3 million benefit to consumers across 1GWh of Winter 2022 hedging; - This depends on generators' and suppliers' pricing strategies and some may have already locked in BSUoS assumptions (e.g. may have already sold power for this winter with risk premia priced in) limiting their ability to respond.
+Some Workgroup Members argued that if the £m deferred limit only lasts for part of the support period, generators wouldn't change their bidding strategies.